Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 4. Night of the museums

 During that night you can sign up for various types of guided tours with a different perspective to those you can hire during the day.
-You can also enjoy musical performances in the vicinity of the museums.
+You can also enjoy musical performances near the museums.

-5. Celebration of the 14th of July
+5. Celebration of July 14th

 The highlight of the Parisian summer (and of the whole country) is the celebration on July 14 of the French national holiday.
 On that day, the capital develops an intense festive and cultural program to commemorate the famous storming of the Bastille that started the French Revolution.